akhra/slantbot/README.md

 # Slantbot

-Slantbot scans a list of approved subreddits searching for comments starting with its invocation command.
+Slantbot scans a list of approved subreddits searching for comments starting with its invocation command, for example `@whatarethebest Q&A websites for subjective questions`.
 Queries are harvested from the first line of such comments, and forwarded to Slant.co's search interface.
 Results are parsed, formatted and returned as a reply to the triggering comment.
 Additionally, it forwards any direct messages it receives to a maintainer's account.
 The subreddit list is read in from a remote SQL database; other configuration (usernames, API codes, etc.) are provided through environment variables.

 The code is modular and extensible, and many parts could be useful to other projects.